mapi68/desktop-icon-backup-manager/README.md

 ### "Unable to find desktop ListView control"
 Desktop icons are hidden or inaccessible.
 - Right-click the desktop → **View** → enable **Show desktop icons**
-- Restart Windows Explorer via Task Manager if the error persists
+- If that doesn't help, restart Windows Explorer: `Ctrl+Shift+Esc` → right-click *Windows Explorer* → *Restart*
-- Check that no third-party desktop replacement software is active
+- Make sure no third-party desktop replacement (e.g. Stardock Fences) is interfering

-### Icons restored to wrong positions
+### Icons restore to wrong positions or pile up in a corner
-- Enable **Adaptive Scaling on Restore** in the Settings menu
+- Enable **Adaptive Scaling on Restore** in Settings — this proportionally corrects positions when the resolution differs
-- Make sure the same monitors are connected in the same arrangement as when the backup was created
+- Confirm that the same monitors are connected in the same arrangement as when the backup was saved
-- Create separate backups for each monitor configuration (e.g. `Laptop Only`, `Docked - 2 Monitors`)
+- Create separate named backups per configuration: `Laptop Only`, `Office Dock`, `Home TV`

 ### Program flagged by antivirus
-The program accesses Windows Explorer's memory to read and write icon positions (standard Win32 API).
-Some antivirus tools may flag this behavior.
-Add the executable to your antivirus whitelist.
+The app reads and writes icon positions using standard Win32 API calls — the same method Windows itself uses.
+Some heuristic engines flag this.
+Add the `.exe` to your whitelist.
+Full source code is available on GitHub for inspection.

 ### Settings not saved after restart
-- Make sure the application is closed via **File → Exit** or `Ctrl+Q`, not via Task Manager
+- Always close with **File → Exit** or `Ctrl+Q` — force-killing via Task Manager skips the settings save
-- Check that `settings.ini` is writable (the folder must not be read-only or protected)
+- Check that `settings.ini` is writable (the folder must not be read-only or inside `Program Files`)

 ### Application won't start
-- Only one instance can run at a time — check if it is already running in the system tray
+- Only one instance runs at a time — check the system tray for an existing icon before opening again
-- If the app crashes immediately, delete `settings.ini` to reset all settings to defaults
+- Delete `settings.ini` to reset to defaults if the app crashes on launch
-- If **Auto-Restore on Startup** is causing a crash, set `auto_restore_on_startup=false` in `settings.ini` manually
+- Set `auto_restore_on_startup=false` in `settings.ini` manually if a corrupt backup causes a startup crash

-### Multi-monitor issues
+### Multi-monitor layout is wrong after restore
-- Enable **Adaptive Scaling** for automatic position adjustment between similar resolutions
+- Enable **Adaptive Scaling** for automatic proportional adjustment
-- For very different configurations, create and restore dedicated backups per setup
+- For very different configurations (e.g. 1 vs. 3 monitors), maintain separate named backups per setup
-- A warning dialog will appear if the number of monitors differs from the saved backup
+- The app shows a warning dialog if the monitor count differs from the saved backup

 ---